 Scorsese and De Niro add another chapter to one of the most fruitful partnerships in American film history, teaming up on a feature-length project for the ninth time.
 Pesci, who won an Oscar for his bravura performance in "Goodfellas," came out of unofficial retirement to work with Scorsese for the fourth time.
 Pacino, for his part, had never acted in a Scorsese film before, although he co-starred with De Niro in the 1995 crime classic "Heat" and the 2008 buddy cop thriller "Righteous Kill," a critically reviled production that neither actor, as they recently told NBC News's Harry Smith, remembers fondly.

-But when crime connoisseurs head to the multiplex (or their living room couch) for "The Irishman," some might be surprised by the relative lack of wrinkles on these familiar faces.
-Scorsese and his production crew hired Industrial Light & Magic, a visual effects firm founded by "Star Wars" creator George Lucas, and the Oscar-nominated effects wizard Pablo Helman ("War of the Worlds") to give the septuagenarians stars a computer-generated facelift with a technique known as "de-aging."
+But when crime connoisseurs take in "The Irishman," some might be surprised by the relative lack of wrinkles on these familiar faces.
+Scorsese and his production crew hired Industrial Light & Magic, a visual effects firm founded by "Star Wars" creator George Lucas, and the Oscar-nominated effects wizard Pablo Helman ("War of the Worlds") to give the septuagenarian stars a computer-generated facelift with a technique known as "de-aging."
 The video below explains the nitty-gritty:

 The process, met with equal parts enthusiasm and consternation in the film industry, has been put to use in at least six Marvel franchise entries — Samuel L. Jackson was "de-aged" some 25 years for "Captain Marvel," for example — and most recently in the Will Smith action vehicle "Gemini Man."
 But the visual effects in "The Irishman" could mark a turning point, previewing a future where "de-aging" technology is common not just in summer blockbusters but also in somber dramas with more lofty artistic ambitions.